ANNAhabANNA/Right-Hands/README.md

 # Design
  -------

 * ## Colors

     ### The website colors were chosen to match the original website [www.righthands.ie](www.righthands.ie) as the business owner was content with its minimalistic color pallette and black-and-white theme with occassional gray.
-As my offered web design was small-scale and compact accents colors were introduced to make the user experience more memorable and likable.
+As my offered web design was small-scale and compact, accents colors were introduced to make the user experience more memorable and likable.
 The main accent color of Sun (#EB9532) was picked to mimic the yellow element of hero image with additional accents of Burnt Orange (F2784B) and Cranberry (E94F64) that were mainly used in navigation bar and footer design.
 The picked accents colors are well accessible with great contrast ratio against the background color of Night Rider (#333333) in navigation bar and footer with the Hawkes Blue(#D6D8DE) as font color.

     <details>
     <summary> ** Website color pallette ** </summary>